cldlab/cldlab.github.io/join/index.md

 * an interest in quantitative methodologies, including computational cognitive modeling and neuroimaging analyses (note: experience with these methods is not expected).
 * experience with or an interest in working with children and adolescents.

-I will likely have an official job ad posted in December 2024 or January 2025, but if you are interested, please [email me](mailto:katenuss@gmail.com) with a description of your research interests, your CV, unofficial transcript, and contact information for two or more references.
+Salary will be based on Boston University’s salary scales.

+*Please note: The Research Technician will be required to work in person in the lab in Boston, and unfortunately, visa sponsorship for this position is not possible.*

+Applications will be reviewed on a rolling basis and the position will remain open until filled.
+Applicants who apply by December 20, 2024 are assured full consideration.

+To apply, please [email me, Kate Nussenbaum,](mailto:katenuss@gmail.com) the following:
+1. Cover letter stating your research interests, future goals, and why you want to join the lab.
+2. CV or resume.
+3. Undergraduate transcript (unofficial is fine).
+4. Contact information for 2 or more references.

+Please include “Research Technician Application” in the subject line of your email.

 <br>